 You’ve signed your contract.
 Now’s a great time to reflect on your title.
 Does it really work?
 If not, it’s not too late to change it.
-However, you must find the right one as early as possible – because everything else flows from it.

-So here are our top tips on how to choose the right title:
+Here are our top tips on how to choose the right title:

 DON’T include unwitting attention-grabbing obscenities that may be blocked by profanity filters online and in databases, e.g. The Scunthorpe Problem.